 Most cars lose about 50% of their value by the time they are 4 years old.
 That fact alone might be enough to convince you to buy used for the rest of your life.
 But there are still some advantages to buying new, not the least of which is the privilege of getting to drive around in a brand new car.
-Some people who really like new cars shuffle them every 12-24 months.
+Some people who prefer a newer car, trade them in for a new vehicle every 12-24 months.
 A new car loses its value fastest within the first two years of ownership, so if you can trade it in early, you’ll always be in a new car, and you’ll retain a lot of value on your trade in.

 Even so, this requires the driver to pay out several thousand dollars with each new purchase.
-That’s a lot of money, especially if you’re paying it once a year.
-Most people will be convinced to buy used at this point, and that wouldn’t be a bad idea, but there are still some more arguments for buying new.
+That’s a lot of money, especially if you’re paying it every couple of years.
+There are other things to consider however.

-Contrary to popular stereotypes, cars are getting better.
+Cars are more reliable than they were in the past.
 They’re safer, they break down less, and they’re easier in some ways to maintain.
-As a result, a car that is only 2 years old, like many available with J.D.
-Byrider, might be just as reliable as a new car was 5 or 6 years ago.
+As a result, a car that is only 2 years old might be just as reliable as a new car was 5 or 6 years ago.
 And you might save $10,000 or more over what you would have paid to buy the car new.

-For everyone else, used is the way to go.
-Look around for deals, but don’t feel too bad about buying something almost new.
+Buying a quality used vehicle, in many cases, is still a better value over buying new.
+Look around for deals, and be sure to research the vehicles repair history and have an inspection performed by a certified mechanic.
 Even if your car is two years old, you’ll save thousands over what it cost new, while benefiting from leftover warranties and the superiority of modern design standards.